Prep (Preexposure Prophylaxis for HIV)

 What can I do to prevent or manage an HIV exposure?

 - Have safe sex.
-Safe sex means having sex with a person who is not infected or whose infection is controlled with medicines.
+Safe sex means having sex with a person who is HIV-negative or whose infection is controlled with medicines.
 It also means using condoms each time you have sex.
-Exposure happens when you have contact with another person's blood, semen, or vaginal fluid.
+Exposure happens when you have contact with another person's blood, semen, rectal fluid, or vaginal fluid.
 You are exposed if these fluids touch an open area of your skin, such as a cut, or touch a mucus membrane.

 - Follow workplace safety rules if you are at risk of exposure.
 If you think you have been exposed, get first aid right away.
 If open skin was exposed, wash the area right away with soap and water.
 Use a gel hand cleaner if you do not have soap or running water.
 If your eyes were exposed, rinse them with water or saline (a salt solution).
 Move your eyelids with your fingers as you rinse.
 Keep contact lenses in while you rinse.
 Then remove and clean the lenses with contact lens cleaner.
 Follow workplace guidelines about reporting the possible exposure.